syncfusion/blazor-docs/src/diagrams/diagram/connectors/segments.md

----
-title: "Segments"
-component: "Diagram"
-description: "The path of the connector is defined with a collection of segments"
----

 # Segments

 The path of the connector is defined with a collection of segments.
 There are three types of segments.